buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     Set encoding will be used to parse author's name and commit message.
     Default encoding is ``'utf-8'``.

+``username``
+    The username to authenticate with.
+This, together with app_password, allows the poller to access private repositories.

+``app_password``
+    The application password to authenticate with.
+This, together with username, allows the poller to access private repositories.
+    This is sent via basic HTTP(S) authentication.
+    To enable this, you need to go to your Bitbucket Settings -> App passwords.
+    Click "Create app password".
+    Give the new password a label, eg 'buildbot'.
+    Give the consumer Pull requests:Read access at least.

 A minimal configuration for the Bitbucket pull request poller might look like this:

 .. code-block:: python